OCD Specialist in Tampa

 Somatic OCD

-Obsession: Intrusive thoughts that are focused on automatic body processes and functions, like breathing, blinking, or physical sensations.
+Obsession: Intrusive thoughts focused on automatic body processes and functions, like breathing, blinking, or physical sensations.

-Compulsion: hyperawareness of automatic body functions; avoidance of awareness of these functions; monitoring or counting breaths/blinking/etc.; a distraction from bodily functions.
+Compulsion: Hyperawareness of automatic body functions; avoidance of awareness; monitoring or counting breaths/blinks; distraction from bodily sensations.

-Birds breaking free to show how OCD treatment helps a person regain control over their life.
-If you’re ready to deal with OCD, our therapists offer ERP in Tampa, FL.
+If you’re ready to face OCD head-on, our therapists offer ERP in Tampa, FL.

-ERP is a form of CBT and the gold-standard treatment for OCD.
-During the Exposure phase of ERP, you and your therapist will confront triggers to anxiety such as thoughts, images, objects, and/or situations that trigger your anxiety or obsessions.
-The Response Prevention part of ERP refers to the choice you can make to resist compulsive behaviors that seem to alleviate your anxiety.
-Your therapist will work closely with you and will ultimately challenge you to gradually complete ERP exercises on your own and outside of the office to generalize treatment to everyday life.
+ERP is a type of CBT and is considered the gold-standard treatment for OCD.
+During the Exposure phase, you and your therapist will gradually confront the thoughts, images, objects, or situations that trigger your anxiety or obsessions.
+The Response Prevention part refers to resisting the compulsive behaviors that usually follow—behaviors that may seem to reduce anxiety but actually reinforce the OCD cycle.
+Over time, your therapist will encourage you to take on these ERP exercises on your own, helping the work done in therapy extend into daily life.
+If you’re seeking OCD therapy in Tampa, ERP is one of the most effective ways to break free from the patterns of obsession and compulsion.

 Anxiety Center of Tampa’s Approach to OCD Treatment

-Begin OCD Treatment with Anxiety Center of Tampa
+Begin Treatment with an OCD Specialist in Tampa

-Our therapists are ready to help guide you towards regaining control over your life.
-Treatment begins with a 1.5-hour intake session that can be held in-person or virtually.
-To schedule your intake session please call us at 813-773-5807 or submit a contact request below.
+Our therapists are here to help you take steps toward gaining control over your life.
+Treatment starts with a 1.5-hour intake session, available either in-person or virtually.
+To schedule your intake with an OCD specialist in Tampa, please call us at 813-773-5807 or submit a contact request using the form below.